SecurityMatters – SilentDefense

 SilentDefense 3.13 offers unprecedented visibility, proactive threat hunting capabilities and detailed vulnerability analysis.
-This version of SilentDefense™ has been designed to help users to implement a robust cyber defense strategy based on the proactive exploitation of intelligence information.
-The new features and benefits includes:
+This version of SilentDefense is designed to help users implement a robust cyber defense strategy based on the proactive exploitation of intelligence information.
+New features and benefits include:

 - Threat Intelligence Ingestion

 Electric power generation, transmission and distribution are carried out using different processes, vendors and technologies, but are all subject to a large number of common threats.
 These include network misconfiguration, device malfunction or misbehavior, insider threats and cyberattacks, such as those that affected the Ukrainian power grid in 2015 and 2016.1